hamptonpieryc/website/content/docs/club-rules.md

 convening the meeting.

-**8.2** There shall be a General Meeting of members held not later than 31st October called the Annual General Meeting for the election of Officers and Members of the Committee for the ensuing year until the next AGM and such other maters as determined by the Committee.
+**8.2** There shall be a General Meeting of members held not later than 31st October called the Annual General Meeting(AGM) for the election of Officers and Members of the Committee for the ensuing year until the next AGM and such other maters as determined by the Committee.
 The Treasurer so elected will take office from 1st January next to the 31st December following.